ManoAki/NIDS/README.md

-# Security Event Monitoring System
+# Network Intrusion Detection System

 A real-time intrusion detection and security event monitoring system built with Flask and WebSocket for live event tracking.